mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 93 - Send me Anything/readme.md

 # Conclusion

 Magic castings and flexibility have a price.
-They put the rubbish under the rug and violate fail fast principle.
+They put the rubbish under the rug and violate the fail fast principle.

 # Relations